LAST UPDATED – 10/19/22 – Machu Picchu Visitor Guide

 Taking the Train

 If you would like to visit Machu Picchu, but don’t feel up to taking the traditional hike along the Inca Trail to get there, there are options available to you that don’t involve any hiking at all.
 There are trains that will take you from either the Poroy Train Station just outside of Cusco or the Urubamba or Ollantaytambo Train Stations in the Sacred Valley all the way to the train station at Aguas Calientes (Machu Picchu Town).
 From there, you can take a bus up to the main gate at Machu Picchu

 There are two train operators that you can use to get to Machu Picchu – Peru Rail and Inca Rail.
-I have included a summary of the routes and levels of service that each rail company offers below for you to review.
+I have included a summary of the routes and levels of service that each rail company offers in my Machu Picchu visitor guide below for you to review.

 Peru Rail is the older of the two rail companies that offer transportation to Machu Picchu.
 Tickets for Peru Rail can be purchased online at www.perurail.com They offer four different levels of service, which I have outlined below.